BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 The flow in `billings controller` is simple.
 When something is ok then continue.
 If something is wrong then stop and return an error.
 There is monad for this called `Either`.

-There is great gem called [dry-monads](http://dry-rb.org/gems/dry-monads/) that have a few common monads for Ruby.
+There is a great gem called [dry-monads](http://dry-rb.org/gems/dry-monads/) that have a few common monads for Ruby.
 We are going to use it.

 The `Either` monad has two type constructors: `Right` and `Left`.
 The `Right` is for everything went right cases and the `Left` is used when something has gone wrong.